Seiten

 Partial US visa and entry restrictions

-Citizens of the following 7 countries are not eligible for US immigrant visas (IV) or US nonimmigrant visas (NIV) in the B-1, B-2, B-1 / B-2, F, M, J categories:
+Nationals of the following countries 19 countries do not receive US immigrant visas (IV) or US non-immigrant visas (NIV) in categories B-1, B-2, B-1 / B-2, F, M, J:

 • Burundi